mfrez395/COMP1502-Assignment-1/DesignDoc.md

 `final String FILE_NAME` - The variable `FILE_NAME` is of type String that will contain the full name of the file that contains or will contain the complete player data.

+##### Processor

+* `populateFromFile()` - The `populateFromFile` method will retrieve all the information from the file `FILE_NAME`, create new Players from each line and populate the `playerList` ArrayList will the number of Players that are in the file.
+The method will not take in any arguements and it will not return anything.